Minorcans of Florida

-The Minorcans of Florida (also spelled Menorcan) are an ethnically diverse group of people that settled in St. Augustine, Florida in the late 18th century.
+Statue near Cathedral Basilica of St. Augustine: Monument to Father Pedro Camps from Mercadal in the gardens of the Cathedral of St. Augustine (Florida).
+The priest Pedro Camps arrived in San Agustín in 1768 and was the spiritual guide of the Menorcan colony for 22 years.

+The Minorcans of Florida (also spelled Menorcan) are an ethnically diverse group of people in Florida that trace their origins to the settlers of the New Smyrna colony founded in 1768.
+The majority of the settlers came from the Spanish island of Menorca, with others coming from Corsica, Italy, Greece and present-day Turkey.
+The colony failed, resulting in the deaths of most colonists, and the 600 survivors fled for St. Augustine in 1777.
+The Minorcans are noted for their contributions to Florida's history, culture and cuisine, and their descendants number more than 20,000 in St. Johns County, Florida today.

-Land Grant
+Land grant

-The Treaty of Paris (1763) passed Florida from the hands of Spain to Great Britain.
+The Treaty of Paris of 1763 passed Florida from the hands of Spain to Great Britain.
 King George III issued the Royal Proclamation of 1763 to promote settlement of the newly acquired territory.
-Dr. Andrew Turnbull (colonist) and his partners, Sir William Duncan and Sir Richard Grenville, held the title to over 100,000 acres of land in the newly acquired territory.
+Dr. Andrew Turnbull and his partners, Sir William Duncan and Sir Richard Grenville, held the title to over 100,000 acres of land in the newly acquired territory.
 Turnbull started with a plan to relocate 500 Greeks to cultivate indigo on the 20,000 acres allocated to Grenville.
 He arrived at Mahón on Menorca in June of 1767, then traveled onward to Livorno (Leghorn), Italy to recruit more workers.
 Those that signed up were sent back to Menorca.
 In the meantime agents found Corsican Greeks willing to sign up as well.
 He did not have as much luck on mainland Greece, with only a little more than 200 signing on, but when Turnbull returned to Mahón in February he found that many of the Italian men had married Menorcan women, and approximately 1,000 Menorcans joined the project.
 On 17 April 1768 Turnbull left Menorca with eight ships carrying 1403 colonists, of whom 148 died on the way and the New Smyrna colony, before arriving at the new colony on Mosquito Inlet, 70 miles south of St. Augustine.